gopenguin/gitlab-bot/SETUP.md

 How to setup the server running gitlab bot
 ==========================================

-Get a up to date version of ubuntu.
+Get a up to date version of ubuntu or any other system being able to host docker as this project uses docker to provide an up to date node.js environment.

 Install docker
 --------------